PraveenRavichandran27/DS-BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

    * pandas: Used to create DataFrames for data manipulation and storage.

-   * sqlite3: Used to store and retrieve data from a MySQL database.
+   * sqlite3: Used to store and retrieve data from a SQL database.

    * streamlit: Used to create a graphical user interface for users.